Lazy-Solutions/AdvancedSceneManager/api/Models.Profile.md

-A profile, contains settings, collections.
+A profile for ASM, contains settings and collections.